Neko-Box-Coder/ModC/mkdocs/docs/Spec.md

 #### Expire

-When a function is invalidating a pointer, it can also invalidate its leases as well.
+When a function is invalidating a pointer, it will also invalidate its leases as well.
 When setting a reference to a non lease pointer to `null`, the `expire` function attribute is required.

 ```modc